 Flintco, LLC will make efforts to protect victims of workplace violence by offering all feasible security measures.
 Victims may also need special accommodations or adjustments to their work schedule, work location or working conditions in order to enhance their safety.
-Flintco, LLC and its contractors will accommodate these requests and needs whenever possible andappropriate.
+Flintco, LLC and its trade partners will accommodate these requests and needs whenever possible and appropriate.